DocPainkiller/LevelBasedTraits/README.md

 * GET_RACE [actorId] [variableId]

 This plugin contains a lot of parameters and while everything seems to work for me, it's difficult to test out all of the functionality.
 I'm marking this as beta until I and others have had a chance to use it more thoroughly and fix any bugs that may be present.
 If you find an issue, let me know and I will get a new version up promptly.
 Thanks!

+## Terms of Use

+This plugin can be used in commercial or non-commercial projects.
+Credit Frogboy in your work.

+## Changelog

+Version 1.0 - Initial release